brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 </div>
 ```

-There are a few noticible thing to few here.
+There are a few notable things to few here.
 Each tile is a molecule and thus
 could be copied and used anywhere.
 Each tile has a content element that has a
 color which can be changed and a slope that could go down to the right, left, or
 no slope at all.
-A important thing to notice is the `.tiles--2h2v` modifier.
+An important thing to notice is the `.tiles--2h2v` modifier.
 Because
 we use CSS grid we could change the entire positioning of elements for the
 organism by changing one modifier.
 In `2h2v` the `h` stands for horizontal and
 `v` for vertical.
 The `2` stands for elements to the left or right of the middle.